JanaHeyn/pb-final-project_JanaHeyn/README.md

 # pb-final-project_JanaHeyn

-Terminal Game - school project from the "Programming basics" module
+Terminal Game - school project from the "Programming Basics" module

 Used technologies:
 - JavaScript